ibexa/documentation-developer/docs/commerce/checkout/checkout.md

 They can be sold individually, or as part of a product bundle.

 Virtual products don’t require shipment when they are purchased individually.
-While purchasing virtual product, you only have to fill in Billing address and select relevant payment method..
+While purchasing virtual product, you only have to fill in Billing address and select relevant payment method.

 ![`Virtual product purchasing`](virtual_product_purchase.png "Virtual product purchasing")